A Brief History

 † The Japanese studies subject group honours Dr Blacker with the Carmen Blacker Prize, which is awarded annually by the Examiners for Part II (fourth year) of the Asian and Middle Eastern Studies Tripos for distinction in Japanese in that examination.
 Any residue is spent on acquisitions for the Faculty Library and all books purchased have her name printed inside the cover.
 The Carmen Blacker Research Fellowship, made possible by the generous bequest of Dr. Blacker, is tenable at the Cambridge college Peterhouse and open to graduates and researchers in the UK and EU.

-Alongside our formal teaching, Japan features strongly in the Faculty’s flourishing series of cultural events including music concerts, film screenings and a festival of Japanese culture, as well as lectures on various topics related to Japan which are open to members of the public.
-On 21 October 2016, our new Keidanren Professor, Mikael S. Adolphson, welcomed a large group of foreign dignitaries, representatives from a range of businesses and organizations, university staff and students, and others as he gave his inaugural lecture.
+Alongside our formal teaching, Japan features strongly in the Faculty’s flourishing series of cultural events including music concerts, film screenings and lectures on various topics related to Japan and East Asia which are open to members of the public.
+On 21 October 2016, our new Keidanren Professor, Mikael S. Adolphson, welcomed a large group of foreign dignitaries, representatives from a range of businesses and organisations, university staff and students, and others as he gave his inaugural lecture.
 The transcript can be found here.

-Staff at many of the colleges, including Downing, Emmanuel, Corpus Christi, Peterhouse, and Trinity, have long-standing connections with Japan, including through student exchanges programmes with partner institutions.
+Staff at many of the colleges, including Downing, Emmanuel, Corpus Christi and Trinity, have long-standing connections with Japan, including through student exchanges programmes with partner institutions.

 Members of FAMES have close ties with and have taught at the Universities of Waseda, Keio, Hitotsubashi, Doshisha, Kyoto and Osaka.
 Our faculty also receives academic visitors from Japan – essential to the broader process of educational and cultural engagement.